 class EntailmentGraphRaw (eu.excitementproject.tl.structures.rawgraph)

 This class contains the graph structure for the raw graph.
 We call it EntailmentGraphRaw.
 This graph grows by adding to it FragmentGraph-s by "merging", which is done through the Graph Merger interface.
 The nodes are entailment units (EntailmentUnit), and the edges (EntailmentRelation) are generated based on decisions from the EDA.
 As such there can be several edges between the same two nodes, each corresponding to one EDA result.
 Edges can also be added based on graph structure or prior knowledge (e.g.by copying edges contained in fragment graphs).
 This graph extends DirectedMultigraph, to allow for multiple directed edges between the same two nodes.
-The JavaDoc for the DirectedMultigraph for information about inherited methods can be found here: http://jgrapht.org/javadoc/org/jgrapht/graph/DirectedMultigraph.html
+The JavaDoc for the DirectedMultigraph for information about inherited methods can be found here: http://jgrapht.org/javadoc/org/jgrapht/graph/DirectedMultigraph.htmlThe class EntailmentGraphRaw contains methods for building, traversing, querying and saving the graph, as well as various auxiliary methods.

-Attributes:

-This graph has no particular attributes, other than those inherited from its parent class (MultiGraph).

-Constructors:

-EntailmentGraphRaw(FragmentGraph fg)

-The constructor builds a raw graph from a given FragmentGraph

-@param fg – the fragment graph

-EntailmentGraphRaw(java.io.File xmlFile)

-The constructor uploads an existing raw graph from the given xml file.
-The file is assumed to follow the format of the output produced by toXML() method of the EntailmentGraphRaw class.

-@param xmlFile – the xml file from which to load a previously produced raw entailment graph.

-throws EntailmentGraphRawException if creating the graph from the given file did not succeed for some reason (file not found, wrong xml format etc.)

-EntailmentGraphRaw()

-The constructor generates an empty raw entailment graph.

-Methods: